canonical/snapcraft/demos/git/README.md

 snap connect git:home ubuntu-core:home
 ```

-Only access the home directory is granted.
+Only access to the home directory is granted.
 You can see this containment
 in action by attempting to initialize a repository in /tmp:

 ```sh